julweber/vagrant_dev_env_training/README.md

 # enter the directory
 cd dev_env_training

-# start the vagrant machine
+# start the vagrant machine & provision software
-vagrant up

-# provision the vagrant machine
-vagrant provision
+vagrant up && vagrant provision

 # ssh into the machine when the provisioning process has finished
 vagrant ssh